A user guide to GA4

 Now we know have discovered GA4 hasn’t got all the reports you use, you can create your own reports and metrics to use from July 1st.
 Doing this before the deadline, you can decide which reports you like and what metrics it uses, so you’re not struggling when you’re without Universal Analytics.

 If you want to know the technical differences between UA and GA4 read our blog on GA4 is coming!
-Alternatively, if you would like any further information on the advice above on GA4, please feel free to contact us
+Alternatively, if you would like any further information on the advice above on GA4, please feel free to contact us.

 Share this post: